idrees95/Project-Sensors/README.md

 Open a terminal and navigate yourself to the project folder and to start collecting data, just run "python3 connect.py".
 ###### Step8: See the information
 The information can be shown if clicked on sensors names.

+---
+You can read more about BBC Microbit here [Link](https://microbit.org/)